textpattern/textpattern.github.io/_recycle/needless-faqs/where-can-i-download-htacccess.md

 h1.
-Where can I download .htacccess? [todo]
+Where can I download .htaccess? [todo]

 The .htaccess file is inside the main directory in both the .zip and .tar.gz downloads.
 Some file browsers (particularly on macOS) don't display files beginning with a '.' by default, but it's there, honest.